zengineering/the-office-dialogue/README.md

 - Number of sentences spoken.
 - Number of words spoken.
 - The polarity of the character's dialogue (negative or positive speech, on a [-1.0, 1.0] scale).
-- The subjectivity of the character's dialgoue (0.0 being completely objective up to 1.0 being completely subjective).
+- The subjectivity of the character's dialgoue on a scale from 0.0 (completely objective) up to 1.0 (completely subjective).

 #### Results